DaveMielke/NBP/b2g/ui/doc/tables.rst

 ASCII Control Characters
 ------------------------

-Use any of the following methods to type a control character:

-* Add dots 7 and 8 to any of these characters.
+To type a control character, press Space+x (dots 1346) immediately before any of these characters.
-* Prefix any of these characters with Space+x (dots 1346).

 .. include:: tbl-control.rst